php/policies/feature-proposals.rst

 MUST be reset to 2 weeks (336 hours) in case of major changes.
 It MUST be reset to 1 week (168 hours) in case of minor changes if the current remaining cooldown period is shorter.
 When in doubt, the change MUST be treated as a major change.
-Major and minor changes MUST be announced in the official discussion thread, either in a dedicated email summarizing a list of changes or in a reply to another email that clearly indicates that changes to the RFC text have been made in response to that email.

 As an example: An RFC is announced at 2025-02-01 15:00.
 The initial cooldown period ends at 2025-02-15 15:00.
 On 2025-02-03 16:00 a minor change to the RFC